magnetikonline/sass-structure/README.md

 They could be your feature box border/shadow treatments, button styles, heading treatments, blog post body text typography, etc.

-For example, if we now decide that the `.navigationarea` treatment in our `.pageheader` module above is for use elsewhere in the project we could create a `component/navigationarea.scss` file:
+For example if we now decide that the `.navigationarea` treatment in our `module/pageheader.scss` module above has some reuse elsewhere in our project (e.g. we now want navigation repeated in the footer) we then create a `component/navigationarea.scss` file:

 ```scss
 $cNavigationArea_width: 60px;